YuanGongND/ReMASC/README.md

 # ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems

-**Download:**

-Sample Set (available)
-A mini set consists of 20 samples for initial evaluation.
-You can download it \[[here](https://goo.gl/forms/jgKTinSVyE7q75ch1)] without signing the agreement form.

-Quick Evaluation Set (available, 1,8 GB)
-A small-scale but representative dataset consists of ~2,300 samples recorded in a various recording conditions.
-This set can be used for quick evaluation of the performance of existing anti-spoofing models (e.g., models trained on RedDots Replayed dataset) in the realistic settings of the ReMASC dataset.

-Core Set (available, 21.7 GB)
-A large-scale dataset (~30,000 samples) covering all recording conditions.
-This set allows you to build, validate, and evaluate the defense model as well as analyze the impact of factors such as the type of playback device and microphone.
-This set is disjoint with the Quick Evaluation Set.

-Extended Evaluation Set (available in future)
-We reserve the rest of the data as an additional evaluation set for future defense model comparison.
-This set will be released in the future.

-Please fill out your information and sign the user agreement \[[here](https://goo.gl/forms/jgKTinSVyE7q75ch1)] to get access to the data.

 **Authors**:

 Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer